 George Vondriska teaches you a neat little trick for creating tighter biscuit joints on your shelving.
-After inserting the biscuits into their slots and filling them with glue, he likes to put two playing cards between the case side of a shelf that will be clamped and a flat caul.
+After filling them with glue and inserting the biscuits into their slots, he places two playing cards between the case side of the shelf and a wooden caul to ensure adequate pressure in the right places.
 This will allow the glue to dry uniformly and seamlessly across the entire edge of the shelf.

 4 Responses to “Using Cauls and Playing Cards for Even Clamp Pressure”

 George Vondriska provides instruction on how to select the proper side of the wood to cut a veneer, and which band saw blade will help you cut a great piece of veneer for your woodworking projects.
 A WoodWorkers Guild of America (WWGOA) original video.
 Band saw blade provided by PS Wood Machines.
 For more information,…Watch Now >>

 George Vondriska and A.J.
 Moses discuss the process for making a cribbage board from scrap wood in your woodworking shop.
 These cribbage board plans are included in the WoodWorkers Guild of America (WWGOA) original video.
 Read the article Make a Cribbage Board with Peg Storage to get step-by-step instructions and a cut list for this…Watch Now >>